 This course is a continuation of the fundamentals of instructing cosmetology students, and introduces students to methods and techniques of teaching informational theory relative to cosmetology.
-112 contact hours per semester.
 Prerequisites: Must be a Licensed Cosmetology Operator, CSME 1435 and CSME 1534.

 CSME 2431.
 PRINCIPLES OF FACIALS ESTHETIC TECHNOLOGY III.
 (LECTURE 2, LAB 8).
 CREDIT 4.
 WECM.